albiremo/dualGPy/README.md

 Built with the same philosophy of `Mesh` class it is able to operate and to build the CSR representation of the Adjacency Matrix.

+## Geometry class

+A hierarchy of geometrical object to treat the 2D and the 3D meshes.

+## Utils

+Useful utils for the pre and post processing (mesh management, like passing from a 3D to a 2D mesh and output printing)

+## Tests

+The tests are being run through the [Pytest](https://docs.pytest.org/en/7.1.x/contents.html) suite.
+If you want to add a test follow the format proposed.

 ## Examples

 to look at an example have a look to the `test.py` script.`